 Waterfront Rescue Mission believes that caring for the poor and homeless is not an option; it is a mandate from the Lord.
 Since its founding in 1949, the Mission has been a place where those who have nothing left can find hope and experience the transforming power of Jesus Christ.
-What began as a refuge for wayward fishermen has grown into a full-service network of Missions that provide faith-based rescue, recovery and career development programs that are lifting people out of homelessness, poverty and addiction.
-Waterfront Rescue Mission operates 17 locations throughout the Gulf Coast, including New Hope Home locations for men and women and seven Bargain Centers.
+What began as a refuge for wayward fishermen has grown into a full-service network of Missions that provide faith-based rescue and recovery programs that are lifting people out of homelessness, poverty and addiction.
+Waterfront Rescue Mission operates 10 locations throughout the Gulf Coast, including seven Bargain Centers.

 HISTORY OF THE PENSACOLA RESCUE MISSION

 For more than 60 years, the Waterfront Rescue Mission has been a beacon of hope for thousands of hungry and homeless men in Pensacola, Florida.
 Each night up to 150 homeless men come to the Mission, and are greeted with a nutritious meal, a warm shower, a clean change of clothes and a caring counselor who listens.
 Many of these men are at the end of their rope; the Mission is a knot that they can hold on to.
 Waterfront Rescue Mission is determined to provide compassionate help, individual attention, a plan for success, and most of all, knowledge about the Gospel.